PrincetonUniversity/install_lammps/06_profiling/README.md

 # Profiling LAMMPS on the HPC Clusters

-LAMMPS does a far better job than most at providing the user with performance information.
+LAMMPS does a far better job than most applications at providing the user with performance information.
 After running the simple Lennard-Jones melt example one is presented with the following
 output: